Domus Aurea in Rome

 2 Little-known Domus Aurea facts that even the tour guides forget

-1. the palace contained – at least it is thought – no bedrooms! it seems it truly was designed as a ridiculously huge party house
+1. The palace contained – at least it is thought – no bedrooms! it seems it truly was designed as a ridiculously huge party house

-2. a young man was taking a stroll through Rome in the 15th century and fell into a hole.
+2. A young man was taking a stroll through Rome in the 15th century and fell into a hole.
 He had inadvertently discovered Nero’s palace.
 Soon, people were queuing up to get into the pit to see the Domus Aurea paintings

 The Domus Aurea today